 - Select the option "Add a Topic".

 - Fill in the mandatory spaces.
-If a specialty, heading, or subheading does not exist, please let Viren Kaul, the Curator Program Project Lead know about any manual additions to the Topic database. (ie. Specialty>Heading>Subheading = Oncology>Radiation Therapy>Techniques)
+If a specialty, heading, or subheading does not exist, please reach out to Viren Kaul, the Curator Program Project Lead about adding it manually to the Topic database. (ie. Specialty>Heading>Subheading = Oncology>Radiation Therapy>Techniques)

 - Topic Name